Nepal Govt recalls 6 Patanjali products

-The International Yoga day is tinged with bitterness for Baba Ramdev as the Nepal government has recalled six Patanjali products on account of failing microbial tests.
+On the International Yoga day the Nepal government has recalled six products of Baba Ramdev's Patanjali pharmacy on account of failing microbial tests.

 The Nepal's drug authority ahs recalled six products- Triphala Churna, Adviya Churna and Aswangandha.
 Amla Churna, Divya Divya Gashar Churna, Bahuchi Churna.
 The department urged the stakeholders not to sell or prescribe the use of these six medicines with immediate effect.